sergedesmedt/MathOfNeuralNetworks/RosenblattPerceptronArticle.md

 Remember what we did originally: we took a linear combination of the input values $[x_1, x_2, ..., x_i, ..., x_n]$ which resulted in the formula:
 $$w_1x_1 + w_2x_2 + ... + w_ix_i + ... + w_nx_n > b$$

-You may remember a similar formula from your mathematics class, the equation of a hyperplane:
+You may remember a similar formula from your mathematics class: the equation of a hyperplane:
 $$w_1x_1 + w_2x_2 + ... + w_ix_i + ... + w_nx_n = b$$

 Or, with dot product notation: